hpi-schul-cloud/end-to-end-tests/README.md

 ## Bugs

-Please raise bugs via the [klassi-js issue tracker](https://github.com/larryg01/klassi-js/issues) and, if possible, please provide enough information to allow the bug to be reproduced.
+Please raise framework related bugs via the [klassi-js issue tracker](https://github.com/larryg01/klassi-js/issues) and, if possible, please provide enough information to allow the bug to be reproduced.

-## Contributing
+## Contributing to the framework

 Anyone can contribute to this project simply by [opening an issue here](https://github.com/larryg01/klassi-js/issues) or fork the project and issue a pull request with suggested improvements.
 In lieu of a formal styleguide, please take care to maintain the existing coding style.

-## Credits
+## Credits for the testing framework

 [John Doherty](https://www.linkedin.com/in/john-i-doherty)